rubyonjets/jets/docs/_docs/considerations/vpc.md

 ## NAT Gateway Required

 The Lambda functions `vpc_config` need to contain private subnets that have a NAT Gateway.
-Public subnets with an Internet Gateway did not work when I tested and would the Lambda function would time out.
+Public subnets with an Internet Gateway did not work when I tested.
+The Lambda function would time out.
 The AWS Lambda console even has a message stating the requirement of a NAT Gateway:

 ![](/img/docs/considerations/vpc-config-nat-gateway.png)